 Iran Travel Warning

 The Department of State warns U.S. citizens to carefully consider the risks of travel to Iran.
 Dual national Iranian-American citizens may encounter difficulty in departing Iran.
 U.S. citizens should stay current with media coverage of local events and carefully consider nonessential travel.
-This Travel Warning updates without change the Travel Warning for Iran issued November 21, 2013.
+This Travel Warning updates the Travel Warning for Iran issued May 22, 2014.